Sybille Pantazzi: Work and interests

 Pantazzi was interested was in almost every aspect of the physical appearance of books which gathered together in an imaginative way would illustrate the manufacture, selling or distribution of books in any period.
 She particularly was interested in the printed image and its permutations, but that interest competed with other subjects, such as early travel guides, artist's libraries, Canadian prize books awarded students, bookplates and stamps, often neglected areas which she pioneered and for which she is noted.
 She launched an interest in 19th century commercially bound books, the early work for publications by artists such as the Group of Seven, the importance of artist's frames, Vernon Lee, and others.

 Typically, Pantazzi pinned down a subject, but let others continue the investigation.
 She is known foremost as a collector of books.
 Her collection of examples of 19th century bookbinding was, at least in part, the source material necessary for her articles on the subject.
 Parts of her collection of Victorian and Edwardian bindings, her research base for her pioneering articles on that subject, were donated by her family, respectively, to the Thomas Fisher Rare Book Library and to Massey College at the University of Toronto.
 To the Fisher Library also, the family donated her collection of books by Vernon Lee with her research on the subject.

-Her collecting instinct was entirely focused on the Art Gallery of Ontario.
+Her collecting instinct was almost entirely focused on the Art Gallery of Ontario.
 The collection of book jackets along with her index cards is in the Edward P. Taylor Library & Archives Special Collections at the Art Gallery of Ontario in Toronto, where the library's current online catalogue was named "Sibyl" in her honour.
+She also was a devoted collector of Pinocchio and gave many items to the Osborne Collection of Early Children's Books in Toronto.